citusdata/podyn/README.md

 ALTER TABLE clicks ADD COLUMN payload_boolean boolean;
 ```

-There are currently no guarantees with regards to which type is preferred.
+There are currently no guarantees in terms of which type is used for the 'main' column.
 Using the same key for different (postgres) types is best avoided.